tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Twin

 When you attack with twin ammunition, a second projectile materializes out of the first and targets the same or a different enemy.
-Make a free action basic ranged attack for it with a +8 attack bonus instead of your normal bonus (champion: +12; epic: +16).
+Make a free action basic ranged attack for it with a +8 attack bonus instead of your normal bonus, +12 at champion tier, and +16 at epic tier.

 ---